Visa has made New Changes to its Fraud and Chargeback Monitoring Programs.

 Implications for Merchants

-Merchants are advised to review their chargeback and fraud management policies and controls to prepare for the implementation of VAMP.
-They are also advised to confer with their processors as the introduction of thresholds for acquirers may cause them to impose new requirements on merchants so they can remain in compliance.
+Merchants are advised to review their chargeback and fraud management policies and controls, and they are advised to confer with their processors as the introduction of thresholds for acquirers may cause them to impose new requirements on merchants so they can remain in compliance.

-If you have additional questions, contact your processor who will be able to address questions related to VAMP and how it will impact your business.
+If you have additional questions, contact your processor who will be able to address questions related to VAMP.

-For more information about Visa’s new Visa Acquirer Monitoring Program see this VAMP introduction from VISA.
+For more information about Visa’s new Visa Acquirer Monitoring Program see this VAMP introduction from VISA and this Fact Sheet from VISA.

 Verisave is a third-party cost-reduction firm specializing in merchant accounts and credit card processing fees.